ASFOpenSARlab/opensarlab-docs/lab-manager-guides/lab_management.md

 1. Date range fields: Optional fields that allow you to set a start and/or end date for when your tokens are valid.

-1. Add button.
-Generates a random token with your provided token settings.
+1. Add button: Generates a random token with your provided token settings.

 #### Token Options